Skip to main content

 “I don’t know.
 It’s nothing.”
 He shook his head.

-“It's just that… remember the first day we talked of Marriages?”
+“It's just that… remember the first day we talked about Marriages?”

 “Umm Hmm”

-“It’s just that I realized that my view on weddings is still the same Ajabdeh, it’s not about you or commitment or the fact that…” He couldn’t find the right words.
+“It’s just that I realised that my view on weddings is still the same, Ajabdeh, it’s not about you or commitment or the fact that…” He couldn’t find the right words.

 “Yes.
 I feel the same.
-We don’t need a socially approving marriage to validate our relationship; we can do it when we feel like it if at all, right?”
+We don’t need a socially approved marriage to validate our relationship; we can do it when we feel like it, if at all, right?”
 Her words made him stare at her in admiration.
 She did reflect his soul.

 “So, we let those two get married.
 Give them their dream wedding.”
 She smiled.

 “What about us?”
 She asked him instead.
 “We have the families, our dreams, Brownie, Sheesh Mahal and each other.
-Am sure once we tell the parents they will understand.
-Everyone has their own ideas of life.
-Ours is a bit different than theirs.”
+Am sure once we tell the parents, they will understand.
+Everyone has their own ideas about life.
+Ours is a bit different from theirs.”
 She assured him.
 He had nodded in approval.

 It was way past midnight when Pratap led Ajabdeh to the Seesh Mahal.
 She smiled at the mirrors reflecting their images on the wall and roof.
 He had led her to the adjoining apartments as well.
 The private area of the Heritage wing was ready.
 She had smiled at each Jharokha and peeped through them.
 She had twirled as he stood smiling.